Blahblahlolhahaha/2048/README.md

 #### Change themes:
-To change themes, simply go to config.py and change the value for theme to one of the following:
+To change themes, simply go settings to choose one of the following themes below and to choose whether to enable dark mode or not!:

 * Classical
 * Aqours